Cinnamon and Spice Sweet Potato Bread

 • Preheat oven to 350F.
 Spray one 9-by-5-inch loaf pan (what I used), or two 8-by-4-inch loaf pans, or a 10-cup Bundt pan, or a muffin pan with floured cooking spray or grease and flour the pan(s); set aside.

-• To the sweet potatoes, add the eggs, oil, buttermilk, vanilla and whisk until combined; set aside.
+• To the mashed sweet potatoes, add the eggs, oil, buttermilk, vanilla and whisk until combined; set aside.
 (I used buttermilk powder and added 1 tablespoon powder to the dry ingredients and 1/4 cup water to this wet mixture)

 • In a large mixing bowl, combine the dry ingredients – flour, sugars, baking soda, cinnamon, ginger, nutmeg, allspice, cloves, optional salt, and whisk to combine.